W-David-Porter/acim/src/workbook/part-i/44-god-is-the-light-in-which-i-see/index.md

 ⁶Yet perceived through the ego’s eyes, it is loss of identity and a descent into hell.

-6. If you can stand aside from the ego by ever so little, you will have no difficulty in recognising that its opposition and its fears are meaningless.
+6. If you can stand aside from the ego by ever so little, you will have no difficulty in recognizing that its opposition and its fears are meaningless.
 ²You might find it helpful to remind yourself, from time to time, that to reach light is to escape from darkness, whatever you may believe to the contrary.
 ³God is the light in which you see.
 ⁴You are attempting to reach Him.